Key Takeaways

 In each of these characters, the phonetic component "yang" can be found on the right.

-Chinese characters that fall into the ideogram category are much like pictographs but are used to represent more abstract concepts and objects.
+Chinese characters in the ideogram category are much like pictographs, but they are used to represent more abstract concepts and objects.

-A great example of these are the Chinese representation of the first three numbers:
+A great example is the Chinese representation of the first three numbers:

 Their meaning is clearly and explicitly represented in the characters, which consist of different numbers of horizontal lines.